Please send a letter asking to pass the Small Business Jobs Survival Act (SBJSA), File#: Int 0402-2014 to Mayor Bill de Blasio.

 - An end to rent-gouging, illegal extortion of unscrupulous landlords, and unconscionably high rent increases that affect ALL businesses.

-Please support the Small Business Jobs Survival Act.
+Please support the Small Business Jobs Survival Act and fight for a Commercial Vacancy Tax.